mhetreramesh/mhetreramesh.github.io/_posts/2018-07-04-when-to-choose-microservices-architecture-over-monolithic.md

 - This simple approach has a limitation in size and complexity.
 - The application is too large and complex to fully understand and made changes fast and correctly.
+- The size of the application can slow down the start-up time.
+- You must redeploy the entire application on each update.
+- Impact of a change is usually not very well understood which leads to demand extensive manual testing.
+- Continuous deployment becomes difficult.
+- Monolithic applications can also be difficult to scale when different modules have conflicting resource requirement.
+- Another problem with monolithic applications is reliability.
+Bug in any small module(e.g. memory leak) can potentially bring down the entire process down.
+Moreover, since all instances of the application are identical, the bug may impact the availability of entire application.
+- Monolithic applications have a barrier to adopting new technologies or updates.
+Since changes in frameworks or languages can impact the whole application which is extremely cost effective in terms of cost & time.